sajansharmanz/prettier-plugin-edgejs/README.md

 }
 ```

-_Note: Once added you may need to restart your editor if you have an extension such as Prettier for VSCode so it auto-formats correctly on save, etc._
+_Note: Once added you may need to restart your editor (or extension host) if you have an extension such as Prettier for VSCode so it auto-formats correctly on save, etc._

 # Configuration